 Specific – Are your goals focused?
 Avoid vague, overly general statements.

 Attainable – Can you achieve these goals with the resources available?
 Your objectives can be ambitious, but should also be realistic based on your capacity.

 Relevant – Do your goals make sense for your organization?
 Do your goals align with your mission?
-It’s most important that your goals will lead to useful, relevant outcomes for those you serve.
+Your goals must lead to useful, relevant outcomes for those you serve.

 Time-based – What is your timeframe for achieving these goals?
-Setting a deadline will help you develop a clear plan of action, and motivate staff and volunteers.
+Setting a deadline will help you develop a clear plan and motivate staff and volunteers.

 - Create a safe space for youth to explore the visual arts.

-- Improve safety of town parks through trash clean-up and tree-planting weekends.
+- Improve the safety of town parks through trash clean-up and tree-planting weekends.

 - Provide 300 underserved children with backpacks and learning supplies by August 30th.

 - Help improve students’ algebra skills.